fusionprogguy/Fretboard/README.md

 ## Notes

-Editing of this file is not advised as this file contains the available note names and variables that the program will use.
-Variable names should not be changed, but if there are any mistakes in the lists, these can be modified. notes_sharp and notes_flat are used a lot in the program, however some variables are only used in the Semi-tone interval trainer where you can test your knowledge of natural and accidental notes, and various octaves.
+Editing of the [Notes.py](Notes.py) file is not advised as this file contains the available note names and variables that the program will use.
+Variable names should not be changed, but if there are any mistakes in the lists, these can be modified. _notes_sharp_ and _notes_flat_ are used a lot in the program, however some variables are only used in the Semi-tone interval trainer where you can test your knowledge of natural and accidental notes, and various octaves.

 Generally more testing has been done with notes that use flats than sharps.
 Hopefully future testing will ensure both notation can be consistently used throughout the program.